Vonage/vivid-3/libs/components/src/lib/select/USE-CASES.md

 ### Single Field

-The Text Field can be validated like the native `input` element.
+The Select component can be validated like the native `select` element.

-Below, the Text Field is `required` but it has no `value`.
-The `checkedValidity()` method is called on the Text Field to validate it.
+Below, the Select is `required` but it has no selected option.
+The `checkedValidity()` method is called on the Select to validate it.

 ```html preview
 <vwc-select required label="Title" id="title" placeholder="Select an option">